 If you would like to see additional descriptions of each category below, read our previous article, How Much Does It Cost to RV Full-Time? where we discuss every line item in our budget.

 We stay exclusively in full hook-up (water, 50 amp electric, and sewer) campgrounds.
 We read reviews and typically stay in those that have good WiFi (to save on our hotspots), pools, and fitness rooms.
 We are typically near cities with a major airport due to Sean’s work requirements.

 This year we stayed in 11 different campgrounds: 4 Military, 6 Private, and 1 State Park.
 We post reviews of our stays on our YouTube channel.
 We travel slowly and take advantage of monthly rates when we can.
-Whenever we only stop for a few days on the way to specific location, we use Passport America to get 50% off our stays!

 - Average Monthly Cost: $575